Aabdulr7man/using-sql-in-python/README.md

 # using-sql-in-python
 Practicing databases in python language.
-This project I practiced basic concepts of MySQL, creating databases and tables using python
+This project I practiced basic concepts of SQLITE3, creating databases and tables using python